kimmanis/LaunchPage/README.md

 If the CSS isn't showing up correctly, you may want to precompile assets and push everything again: <code>rake assets:precompile</code>

-For more info on deploying to heroku: https://devcenter.heroku.com/articles/rails3
+For more info on deploying can be found in the [Heroku getting started guide](https://devcenter.heroku.com/articles/rails3).